taliajmallo/rpgs/characters/Jasskia/charsheet.md

 your confusion and chagrin.
 This has no immediate effect.
 ### Curse of the Merciful
 You are cursed with a supernatural compulsion to render aid to any who request it.
-If a non-enemy character who is adjacent asks you to heal them, or asks you for help and you can tell they have taken damage or drain or suffer from a disease or poison, you must help them on your next turn.
-If they have a condition or suffer from a poison or disease that you can neutralize or cure with any ability you possess or any spell you can cast, you must do so as your next action.
+If a non-enemy character asks you to heal them, or asks you for help and you can tell they have taken damage or drain or suffer from a disease or poison, you must help them on your next turn.
+If they have a condition or suffer from a poison or disease that you can neutralize or cure ith any ability you possess or any spell you can cast, you must do so as your next action.
 Otherwise, if they have taken any damage, you must cast a spell or use an ability that heals hit points.
 Also, you cannot perform a coup de grace.
 You gain the ability to lay on hands, as the paladin ability, using your curse level (1/2 character level via VMC, +5 at character level 11) as your paladin level.